wachaon/wes/docs/README.en.md

 +  [*italiano*](README.it.md) <!-- イタリア語 -->

 # Features

--   *Chakra* the script engine of *Windows Script Host* to run *ECMAScript2015* *Chakra*
+-   *Chakra* the scripting engine of *Windows Script Host* to run *ECMAScript2015* *Chakra*
--   Since 32bit *cscript.exe* is executed, there is no specific problem in 64bit environment.
+-   Since 32bit *cscript.exe* is executed, there is no problem specific to 64bit environment.
 -   Import the module with `require`
 -   Outputs colored characters to standard output
 -   Automatically guess the file encoding